TruthNZ/DominionShuffle/README.md

 Despite the many other Dominion Shuffling Apps out there, I chose to update this one because I like the ability to select limits and optional conditions.
 I also happen to prefer the interface over the other Apps.

+This is released under the MIT Licence: https://en.wikipedia.org/wiki/MIT_License